 In the process of studying breast massage across many cultures, have learned much about gender, intimacy, caring touch and sexuality.
 I have been able to reprogram my American attitude that breasts are only for sexual attraction and men can’t control their attraction around bare breasts.
 In many parts of the world, having bare breasts and breastfeeding in public places are acceptable behaviors.
-The cultural attitudes and the media manipulation are what drive behaviors, not gender or genetics.
-People can change practices and perceptions.
+The cultural attitudes and the media manipulation are largely responsible for driving societal behaviors, not just gender or genetics.
+People can change their ideas and practices and perceptions.

 Women have a difficult time owning their breasts in the US.
 Breasts have become highly sexualized by the American marketing and media industries.
 This creates a situation where breasts are seen as a utility for a partner’s pleasure or an infant’s meal, and less as an amazing organ that is but another part of the wholistic system of a human body.

 Having been raised in a matriarchy with many feminist principles, I was challenged from the very beginning to not segregate my massage classes.
 I felt this was a “women’s issue” and we needed a "women’s circle" to safely heal these wounds.
 As many cis men and trans men and trans women came forward to ask me if they could join the class, it was quickly apparent that this issue required the whole community to heal.
 Everyone is needed, so everyone is welcome.

 I have been blessed to be able to hold space for the profound shifts students have made within themselves by challenging their ideas about what is caring touch versus what is sexual touch.
 When given the opportunity, humans crave sharing caring touch with others.
 Here are some examples: